Skip to content

 I. The Table of Surrender (Luke 22:19–20)

-At the heart of Jesus’ final night with His disciples is not just a meal—it is a metaphor.
-Bread broken.
-Wine poured.
-These are not tokens of remembrance alone; they are tokens of identity.
+At the heart of Jesus’ final night lies not a mere meal, but a metaphor made tangible: broken bread, poured-out wine.
+These are more than tokens of remembrance; they are tokens of identity.
 Jesus does not say, “This is what I do,” but “This is who I am.”
-His body was broken.
-His blood poured out.
+His body, broken.
+His blood, poured out.

-Leadership begins here—not with charisma, not with credentials, but with cruciformity.
+True leadership begins here, not in charisma or credentials, but in cruciformity.
 If Jesus leads by laying down His life, so must we.
-The table becomes our altar, where we lay down ambition, self-preservation, and entitlement.
-It is the place where we stop striving to be impressive and start becoming surrendered.
+This table becomes our altar, the place where we lay down our ambition, our self-preservation, and our entitlement.
+It is where we cease striving to be impressive and choose to remain surrendered.

-To lead like Jesus is to say, in action, what He said in word: “This is My body, given for you.”
+To lead like Jesus is to enact the truth He proclaimed: “This is My body, given for you.”

-This is not just a one-time act but a continuous one.
-It’s not just during communion, but it’s within the community.
+This is not a one-time ceremony but a continuous posture.
+It is lived out not only during communion but within the community.

 In Luke 22, the bread did not remain whole.
 It had to be broken.
 The wine did not remain contained.
 It had to be poured out.
 And so must we.